abhishekarya1/Hash-Define-myNotes/content/spring-boot/txn.md

 **Summary**: All method calls coming from within the same class ignore _@Transactional_ annotation on that method, no matter if the method is non-public or public.

 ### Proxy
+Spring creates another bean (_proxy_) for the class having `@Transactional` annotation methods (_target object_).
+It replaces the original bean in the application context and wraps the transactional logic around method invocations.

-The `@Transactional` annotation uses Spring proxy and transactional logic is injected before and after the running method.
-It means that **only external calls to methods that come in through the proxy are covered under transactions, any internal method calls are not transactional even if they're annotated!**.
+The proxy intercepts method calls from outside the target object and applies the advice (i.e. transactional logic) before delegating the call to the actual method.
+This means that **only external calls to methods that come in through the proxy are covered under transactions, any internal method calls bypass the proxy even if annotated because they are direct calls within the same object instance!**.
 We can cover such `private` methods programmatically using `PlatformTransactionManager` and manually commiting or rolling back.

 **Programmative Way** using `PlatformTransactionManager`:
 ```java